Chad Slaughter

-Chadwick Von Slaughter (born June 4, 1978) is an American former professional football offensive tackle in the National Football League (NFL) for the New York Jets, Oakland Raiders, Baltimore Ravens and Jacksonville Jaguars.
-He played college football at Alcorn State University.
+Chadwick Von Slaughter (born June 4, 1978) is an American former professional football player who was an offensive tackle in the National Football League (NFL) for the New York Jets, Oakland Raiders, Baltimore Ravens and Jacksonville Jaguars.
+He played college football for the Alcorn State Braves.

 Early life

 Slaughter attended Justin F. Kimball High School, where he was a three-sport athlete in football, basketball, and track and field.

 In football, he was a two-way player.
 As a senior, he received All-District honors as both an offensive and defensive lineman.
 He was also an All-District honoree in basketball and in track as a shotputter.

 College career

 Slaughter accepted a football scholarship from Alcorn State University.
 As a junior, he was named a starter at left tackle, contributing to the team ranking second in conference in total offense and having a 1,000-yard running back.

 He also competed in basketball (center) and track (shot put).